Gordon Johnston (field hockey)

-Gordon MacKenzie Johnston (born January 30, 1993) is a Canadian field hockey player, who plays as a defender for Dutch Hoofdklasse club HGC and the Canadian national team.
+Gordon MacKenzie Johnston (born January 30, 1993) is a Canadian field hockey player, who plays as a defender for the Canadian national team.

 Club career

 Johnston joined HGC in the Dutch Hoofdklasse in 2021 after the 2020 Summer Olympics after having played for the Vancouver Hawks.
+He played one season at HGC.

 International career

-He competed at the 2015 Pan American Games and won a silver medal.
+He was part of the Canadian squad that competed at the 2015 Pan American Games and won a silver medal.
 In 2016, he was named to Canada's Olympic team.
 He was selected for the 2018 World Cup, where he played all four games.
 In June 2019, he was selected in the Canada squad for the 2019 Pan American Games.
 They won the silver medal as they lost 5–2 to Argentina in the final.

 In June 2021, Johnston was named to Canada's 2020 Summer Olympics team.
 He was the top goalscorer at the 2022 Men's Pan American Cup with ten goals as Canada won the bronze medal.